 - Will have all student services and privileges, including library services and use of computer labs, terminated when registration is canceled or withdrawn from the university.

-Students requesting a semester medical withdrawal must submit a Student Appeal form to the Office of Academic Records before the end of the current semester, but no later than the close of the following long semester.
+Students requesting a semester medical withdrawal must submit a Student Appeal form to the Office of the Registrar before the end of the current semester, but no later than the close of the following long semester.
 (Students should make every attempt to withdraw themselves before the drop deadline for the term.
 Please refer to the academic calendar for more information regarding deadlines.)
 A medical withdrawal formally drops all courses in a term.

 A written appeal for a medical withdrawal should address each of the following: